Yard Waste, Brush and Composting Collections

 Optional Curbside Composting Program

-In addition to the Compost Bin Reimbursement Program, Lombard residents in 1-4 unit buildings have an opportunity to subscribe to an optional curbside composting program.
+In addition to the Compost Bin Reimbursement Program, Lombard residents in single family, as well as multi-unit buildings up to 4 units, have an opportunity to subscribe to an optional curbside composting program.
 For an additional annual fee of $120 starting 4/1/18, and prorated monthly thereafter, a separate gray 64-gal toter will be provided by Waste Management.
-Weekly collection on the normal service day will be from the first full week of April through the second full week of December, coincident with the yard waste program.
+Weekly collection on the normal service day will be from the first full week of April through the second full week of December, concurrent with the yard waste program.
 Service is unavailable outside of this period due to winter conditions.
 There are no refunds or service-hold credits for this program.
 The annual fee will be assessed and increased each April 1st by a local Consumers Price Index (currently about 2%).
-Yard waste stickers (currently $2.00 each) are not required for this toter.
+Yard waste stickers are not required for this toter.

 Special CollectionsFall Leaf Collection